SymfonyCasts/symfony7/sfcasts/database-setup.md

 the server comes with one.
 But this is good, it means we *are* connecting to our database server!

-Ok team, we have Doctrine and a database.
+Ok crew, we have Doctrine and a database.
 Now we need a table!
 We'll do that next by jump lifting off into the world of entities and migrations.